paradimdata/project_chameleon/README.md

-# project_chameleon
+<h1 style="text-align: center;">Project Chameleon</h1>

-Repository for Project Chameleon conversion scripts
+Project Chameleon is a collection of Python scripts written to assist in data processing primarily for material science research.
+The scripts contain funtions that help convert, parse, and query different file formats that are commmonly found in material science research.
+This repository includes all scripts that are a part of Project Chameleon, an API that calls all functions in Project Chameleon, and a Dockerfile that installs and runs Project Chameleon and it's API.

-## Working conversion functions held in the repository:
+## Working functions held in the repository:
 - 4D STEM: documented and converted to series of 2D slices
 - NON 4D STEM: Data graphed and converted to png (Experiencing difficulties)
 - XRD: Bruker RAW/UXD to CSV